Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0DNgoTetdz0.md

 ### Transcript

-> if i link my steam account with the epic launch account do i need to keep epic launcher running in the background no you don't if you're running it on steam no
+> if I link my steam account with the epic launch account do I need to keep epic launcher running in the background no you don't if you're running it on steam no